-My name is Jackie.
-I am 15 years old.
-I have been dancing since I was 2 and a half and competing since age 12.
-I started at Beth Fowler’s School of Dance, moved and started competing at Lewis Dance Progressions, then started at Northern Illinois Dance Center for 3 years.
-I take ballet, jazz, lyrical, contemporary, and hip-hop classes.
-My favorite style of dance is contemporary/hiphop.
+Jackie has been dancing since she was 2 and a half and competing since age 12.
+She started at Beth Fowler’s School of Dance, moved and started competing at Lewis Dance Progressions, then started at Northern Illinois Dance Center for 3 years.
+She take ballet, jazz, lyrical, contemporary, and hip-hop classes.
+Her favorite style of dance is contemporary/hiphop.

-My name is Jeff I’m 14 years old and I am a freshman in high school, and I’ve been dancing for 10 years.
-I started dancing at Beth Fowlers school of Dance for just recitals.
-Then I join Lewis Dance Progressions and that’s where I started doing competitive dance.
-Then I came to NIDC.
-I’ve been doing competitive dance for 5 years.
-I do hip hop and jazz.
-My favorite style is hip
+Jeff is a freshman in high school, and has been dancing for 11 years.
+He started dancing at Beth Fowlers school of Dance for just recitals.
+Then he joined the Lewis Dance Progressions and that’s where he began doing competitive dance.
+He came to NIDC and has been doing competitive dance for 5 years.
+He enjoys hip hop and jazz.
+My favorite style is hip hop.

 Abriella also known as Ella has been dancing with NIDC since the 2009-2010 season.
 She has been dancing since she was three and is now 13.
-She is in 7th grade at Sycamore Middle School and is hoping as tryouts are coming up to make the SMS dance team.
-She has competed with NIDC for what will be her 6th year this year, and has competed in Jazz, Poms, Musical Theater, Tap, and Hip Hop.
+She attends Sycamore Middle School and is a member of the 2017 NCJC Champion SMS Dance Team.
+She has competed with NIDC for what will be her 7th year this year, and has competed in Jazz, Poms, Musical Theater, Tap, and Hip Hop.
 Ella also likes to play volleyball.